-Fused glass art is created by layering different colors and types of glass and firing them in a glass kiln.
-My work has repeated firings of the glass at temperatures up to 1500 degrees which produces the designs and textures for each individual piece.
-These one of a kind piece are created with a variety of techniques to produce glasswork that is unique.”
+Warm glass is created by layering different types and colors of glass, and firing them in a glass kiln.
+There are repeated firings at temperatures of up to 1500 degrees which produce the designs and textures.
+These one-of-a-kind works are created with a variety of techniques to produce handmade glasswork that is unique.

-Mary Beth’s fascination with glass started twenty five years ago.
-Initially,she custom designed work in foiled and leaded glass pieces.
-Then, she caught the warm glass “bug”.
-Fascination, passion, and an inability to stop learning has led her to workshops with Gil Reynolds, Avery Anderson, Brad Walker, Robin Evans, Jane Persico, Lisa Voight, Tommy G, Philip Teefy, Patty Gray, and Richard LaLonde.
-Clients, as well as teachers, have led to new pursuits and she welcomes the challenge.
+Mary Beth’s fascination with glass started in 1977, initially with custom designed work in foiled and leaded glass.
+Then she caught the warm glass “bug”.
+Fascination, passion and an inability to stop learning took her to workshops with Patty Gray, Karl Harron, Richard LaLonde, Robert Leatherbarrow and Nathan Sandsberg.
+Clients as well as teachers have led to new pursuits and she welcomes the challenge.

 Mary Beth’s works are displayed locally at In-Town Gallery.
 Her glass can be seen at many of the juried fine art shows throughout the United States.